Portal: Companion Collection is coming to Nintendo Switch this year

 Portal: Companion Collection brings both main Portal games to Nintendo Switch for the first time ever, and it's coming this year.

-Nintendo and Valve revealed the new project as part of the latest Nintendo Direct presentation.
+Nintendo and Valve revealed the new project as part of everything announced at the February 2022 Nintendo Direct.
 While Portal 2 previously came to consoles, the series has never made its way to a Nintendo console before.
 The collection includes the full single-player experiences for both games, as well as Portal 2's co-op mode, which will be playable in split-screen, via local wireless, or online.